 Local newspaper accounts (PDF) reported that nine victims of the tornado were buried on Robert Crawford's land northeast of where the church had stood.
-They included John C. Hart, his wife and child, John Berry, his wife and child, John Dickson, Martha Lamar Allen and an unnamed Negro woman.
+They included:

-The graveyard was reconsecrated in a October 7, 2011, and coverage of the event was provided by Andrea Lucia of local CBS affiliate station KTVT Dallas.
+The graveyard was reconsecrated in a blessing ceremony on October 7, 2011, and coverage of the event was provided by Andrea Lucia of local CBS affiliate station KTVT Dallas.
 The Texas Historical Commission marker was officially placed on the site April 29, 2012, the 156th anniversary of the tornado.